-- A.3.12 In addition to the regular monitoring detailed in Section 4, a schedule of regular audits shall be undertaken by each of the Contractor's CEC.
-These audits should consist of formal inspections and predetermined reporting procedures to provide a record of site conditions and activities and a mechanism by which the effectiveness of the contractor's environmental management plan can be established. - A.3.13 The inspection checklists and reports shall be kept at each site office and shall be updated and used to identify where improvements are required in the day to day operation of the site.
+A schedule of regular audits shall be undertaken by each of the contractor's CEC.
+These audits should consist of formal inspections and predetermined reporting procedures to provide a record of site conditions and activities and a mechanism by which the effectiveness of the contractor's environmental management plan can be established.

+The inspection checklists and reports shall be kept at each site office and shall be updated and used to identify where improvements are required in the day to day operation of the site.